About

 Red Cross Building, Gillett Square, Dalston

-🗓 January 2023 – June 2025
+January 2023 – June 2026

 This powerful long-running exhibition explores the history, culture, and community of Gillett Square through striking portraiture, street photography, and audio stories.
-Created with local residents, artists, and grassroots groups, it captured the square’s spirit as a vital space for resistance, creativity, and care — from its jazz roots to its present-day role as a refuge and cultural hub.
+Created with residents, artists, and grassroots groups, it captured the square’s spirit as a vital space for resistance and creativity.
+Installed outside the Red Cross building in Dalston, hundreds of visitors have experienced the work, alongside talks, screenings, and community events that have brought the square’s past and future into dialogue.

 Who We Work With